 When Should You Plant Pears?

 Bare-root pear trees should be planted in the early spring when the soil becomes workable.
 You can also plant dormant trees in the winter (provided that the soil is workable).
-If trees are in pots (e.g., not dormant), you need to wait until the frost risk is over.
+If trees are planted in pots (e.g., not dormant), you need to wait until the frost risk is over.

-Soil, Sunlight and Water Recommendations for Pears
+Soil, Sunlight, and Water Recommendations for Pear Trees

 Pear trees do best in full sun.
 You can get away with planting your tree in partial sun but expect it to produce fewer pears.
 Avoid planting in partial sun if you live in an area with high humidity.
-Regardless of where you live, plant pear trees in an area with fertile, well-drained soil.
+Regardless of where you live, plant pear trees in an area with fertile, well-draining soil.

 If you live in a humid climate, select blight-resistant cultivars.
 Pear trees need good air circulation to resist high moisture levels and disease, but it can be hard to control humidity levels in humidity-prone regions.

-Mature trees are relatively drought tolerant and can get away with less water.
+Mature trees are relatively drought-tolerant and can get away with less water.
 However, they may benefit from deep waterings during summers with prolonged dry spells.

 How to Winterize Pears

 While established pear trees don't really need winter protection, small saplings benefit from some coddling.
 Tree-trunk wraps can help prevent damage related to midwinter thaw and freeze cycles.
 Don't prune trees in the fall or winter.
 This can leave them susceptible to frost damage.

 How to Harvest Pears